NeuroNetMem/PowerPixelsPipeline/README.md

 ## Installation

+It is recommended to install Pixelzord in an Anaconda or Miniforge environment.
+1. Install Anaconda (https://www.anaconda.com/) or Miniforge (https://github.com/conda-forge/miniforge) - Miniforge is the recommended option
+2. Open the Anaconda or Miniforge prompt
+3. Install git by typing ```conda install git``` or ```mamba install git``` depending on whether you use Anaconda or Miniforge, respectively
+4. Navigate to the location on your computer you want the repository to be and clone the repository by typing ```git clone https://github.com/NeuroNetMem/PixelzordPipeline```
-The best is to make a conda or mamba environment for the Pixelzord pipeline.
-Clone this repository and navigate to it and do ```conda env create -f environment.yml``` or ```mamba env create -f environment.yml``` depending on whether you use anaconda or mamba forge.
+5. Create the environment from the provided YML file by typing ```conda env create -f environment.yml``` or ```mamba env create -f environment.yml```
+6. You can now activate the environment by typing ```conda activate pixelzord```

 ### Docker
 SpikeInterface uses Docker to launch spike sorters in a docker container, this is great because it means that you don't need to tinker with grapic card drivers or have MATLAB installed.
-Instructions to set up Docker on Windows
+Instructions to set up Docker on Windows:
 1. Install Docker Desktop (https://www.docker.com/products/docker-desktop/)
 2. Create an account on Docker Hub (https://hub.docker.com/)
 3. Install WSL2